 The Washington Recorder Society (WRS), a chapter of the national American Recorder Society, is the premier place for people in the Washington, D.C., metropolitan area who want to play the recorder together.
 For more than 50 years, WRS has been providing recorder players of all abilities with colleagues, teachers, workshops and great music from the Renaissance and Baroque eras to the present.
 New members and visitors are always welcome.

 WRS members meet in person from September to May on the third Saturday of the month at St. Columba’s Church, 4201 Albemarle St NW, Washington, DC 20016.
-Music leaders David McGown and Adela Balima direct a 2-hour playing session.
+Leo Angulo (see bio) will join as a guest music leader for the November and December sessions of 2025.
+Music leaders David McGown or Leo Angulo, and Adela Balima direct a 2-hour playing session.
 Bring your instruments and a music stand; music is provided.
 On the first Monday of selected months, members get free online instruction from well-known teachers across North America.
 Register online and receive the music and Zoom link.
 Other membership benefits include newsletters, recitals and access to the members-only part of the website.

 Latest News